EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_deposit.md

     "PID": "http://hdl.handle.net/11113/1986e7ae-8203-11e3-8cd7-14feb57d12b9"
 }
 ```
 Our request was successfull and we now have all the information to process the deposit and its metadata and files.
+The data is exactly the same as the data displayed on the [landing page](https://trng-b2share.eudat.eu/record/1) of the record.

 #### Getting specific metadata values
 To display specific information from the metadata, simply add the field name as an index to the `result` variable.
 For example, to solely display the checksum, do the following: